rezabakhtiari/data/README.md

-# data
-## by reza B on May 11, 2017
+# All about data-science skills, by _reza B_ on May 11, 2017
-all data related material